Limestone Coast region

 Local workers - Method of travel to work - Professional, Scientific and Technical Services

-Within the Limestone Coast region, there is a lower proportion of local Professional, Scientific and Technical Services workers using public transport to get to work than South Australia.
+Within the Limestone Coast region, there is a lower proportion of local Professional, Scientific and Technical Services workers using public transport to get to work than the South Australia workforce.

 This data reveals the main modes of transport used by local workers in a particular industry to get to work.
 Workforce transport data for the Limestone Coast region is very useful in transport planning as it informs decision-makers about the effectiveness and availability of public transport.